-A key feature of the InfoCrystal is that it works with any data type, provided its corresponding retrieval method returns unique data identifiers, which are then used to initialize the query structure.
+A key feature of the InfoCrystal is its flexibility:

+1) It works for any data type, provided its corresponding retrieval method returns unique data identifiers, which are then used to initialize the query structure.
+2) Any retrieval method can be used to initialize the query structure.
 Hence, at any point in the search process users could switch from a keyword-based to a full-text retrieval approach by replacing an input criterion with a particular document that better captures a specific interest.
+A vector-space retrieval approach would then be used to compute the similarity between the selected document and the documents in the database(s).